-Type a new task into the Task List.
+- Type a new task into the Task List.
 You can make this entry in any view that has the Task List.

-Some people like to give it a descriptive name.
+- Some people like to give it a descriptive name.
 Whether or not you do so, Project will identify it as a checkpoint_,_ or _milestone_.

-Set the duration of the task to zero days in the Duration column.
+- Set the duration of the task to zero days in the Duration column.

 Note: If you are accessing the Task Information Box, you can do so through any view that shows you the list of tasks.
 All you must do is double-click the task and the Task Information Box will open.
 You can also select the Task tab and look in the Properties group; you’ll see the Notes icon there and you can simply select the Advanced tab.

-The image to the right is a simple list of tasks relating to a local high school band--their band nights, games, concerts, and more are listed.
+The image to the right is a simple list of tasks relating to a local high school band–their band nights, games, concerts, and more are listed.
 Initially I just entered the games and dates.
 However, I wanted to set Cleveland John Adams as a milestone because it is the first actual football game of the season, so I tabbed over to the Duration column and entered a zero.
 I have opened the Task Information Box and checked off Mark Task as Milestone.
 Either method works equally well.